dgryski/go-perfbook/performance.md

 complicating your code by determining that it's safe to use and executing different logic can be worth it.

+This also applies to subproblems your algorithm needs to solve.
+For example, being able to use radix sort can have a significant impact on performance, or using quickselect if you only need a partial sort.

 ### Benchmark Inputs

 Know how big each of your input sizes is likely to be in production.